 Mandatory host type (professional/private) assessment

-In accordance with new regulations, Booking.com is required to inform certain accommodation partners to self-declare themselves either as a professional host (trader) or a private host (non-trader).
+In accordance with regulations, Booking.com is required to inform certain accommodation partners to self-declare themselves either as a professional host (trader) or a private host (non-trader).

 Table of contents